 1. Jesus grounded the truth about his person and work in the Jewish Scriptures.

-Jesus is not detached from the Old Testament: “The great Lord Jesus came from outside and voluntarily and deliberately attached himself to the Old Testament, affirmed it to be the word of God and set himself, at cost, to fulfill it (Matt 26:51–54).”
+We should not detach the Old Testament from Jesus.
+“The great Lord Jesus came from outside and voluntarily and deliberately attached himself to the Old Testament, affirmed it to be the word of God and set himself, at cost, to fulfill it (Matt 26:51–54).”

 2. The apostles understood their purposes to be in line with God’s purposes from all creation.

 Then I take them to Acts 28 where the apostle Paul is in Rome in the final days of his life, under house arrest, but still preaching the gospel.
-His words are instructive, especially for answering the question of the message of the Bible: “From morning till evening [Paul] expounded to them, testifying to the kingdom of God and trying to convince them about Jesus both from the Law of Moses and from the Prophets” (Acts 28:23).
-And then a few verses later we’re told that for two whole years Paul proclaimed “the kingdom of God and teaching about the Lord Jesus Christ . . .”
+His words are instructive, especially for answering the question of the message of the Bible.
+“From morning till evening [Paul] expounded to them, testifying to the kingdom of God and trying to convince them about Jesus both from the Law of Moses and from the Prophets” (Acts 28:23).
+And then a few verses later, it says that for two whole years Paul proclaims “the kingdom of God and teaching about the Lord Jesus Christ . . .”
 (31).

 The message of the Bible Paul wanted to communicate most at the end of his life was a message that can be distilled into two main things: 1) the kingdom of God and 2) Jesus.
 And Paul gets these interrelated themes from the Old Testament, for he appealed to “the Law of Moses and from the Prophets” (23).
 God’s plan from Creation to New Creation is to build his kingdom, a kingdom that centers around his Son.
 This is the message of the whole Bible, not just the New Testament.

-God spoke to our fathers by the prophets, but I these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world” (Hebrews 1:1-2).
+God spoke to our fathers by the prophets.
+In these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world (Hebrews 1:1-2).

-Since all of the Old Testament is moving toward fulfillment in Christ, we should see that it was written not only for Israel, but also for Christians (Romans 15:4).
+All of the Old Testament moves toward fulfillment in Christ.
+We should see that it was written not only for Israel but also for Christians (Romans 15:4).

 3. When the New Testament authors talk about the “Scriptures,” they’re talking about the Old Testament.